superruzafa/visual-scala-reference/_en/functions/splitAt.md

 `splitAt` creates a `Tuple2` with two collections: the first containing all the elements whose index is less or equal than `i` and the other with the rest of elements.

-@include [figure.html source="images/splitAt.svg" desc="Diagram of the function splitAt"]
+@include [figure.html source="images/splitAt.svg" desc="Diagram of the splitAt function"]